powerapi-ng/pyRAPL/README.md

 	@pyRAPL.measure(number=100)
 	def fun():
-		# Some stuff ...
+		# Instructions to be evaluated.

 	for _ in range(100):
-		fun()
+		foo()

 ## Configure the output of the decorator

 If you want to handle data with different output than the standard one, you can configure the decorator with an `Output` instance from the `pyRAPL.outputs` module.

-As an example if you want to write the recorded energy consumption in a csv file :
+As an example, if you want to write the recorded energy consumption in a .csv file:

 	import pyRAPL